 Distribution of Funds

-- This grant does not need to be repaid and will not negate or replace any financial aid you may already be receiving
+- This grant does not need to be repaid and will not negate or replace any financial aid you may have already received

-- You may reapply for this grant in fall quarter 2020, winter quarter 2021, and spring quarter 2021, as funds remain available
+- You may reapply for this grant each quarter, as funds remain available